 Are you looking for more dinners to incorporate that homemade cilantro compound butter?

-And here’s yet another match for it: also check out my spicy chili hamburger steak!
+Then here’s yet another match for it: you should also check out my spicy chili hamburger steak!

 - 2 fresh sweet corn cobs